michal-h21/tex4ebook/README.md

     \Configure{DocumentLanguage}{language code}

-Each ePub file must declare the document language.
+Each EPUB file must declare the document language.
 It is inferred from `babel` main language by default, but you can configure it when it doesn't work correctly.
 The `language code` should be in [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) form.